Pupil Data

 - For some categories, outside of our core obligations of providing education, we process data on the basis that we have a legitimate interest to do so

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.
+In order to comply with the UK General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.

 We hold pupil data for varying lengths of time depending on what the information is.
 This length of time is specified in our Records Management Policy and all data is transferred or securely destroyed in line with this policy.